 Take a portrait in front of any number of scenic sites close by.
 The Mechanic Street covered bridge, Israel’s River raging or wading waters (but most famous for her ice jams!), Mt.
 Prospect’s 360-degree views, or any number of historic sites in Lancaster or the surrounding towns.
 Stop by The Welcome Center behind the motel to plan your day.

 The children’s library at Weeks Memorial Library is a lifesaver on a rainy day!
 Great programming and fun environment if Santa’s Village is closed for the day.
 Its architecture and history make it fun for grownups too!

 Lancaster has some great studios with reasonable drop-in rates.
+The new Northern Roots yoga studio on Elm Street is within walking distance.
 Get the lowdown at the Front Desk.

 Watch one of the latest films showing at the restored Rialto Theatre less than a block away.
 Great for the kiddos or a rainy day date as you can grab a glass of wine or a beer with your popcorn.

 Lancaster is a dog-friendly town, but unfortunately, many of our guests are NOT from Lancaster.
 So while pets are not able to stay the night at the motel, we highly recommend having your furry friend stay where we keep our own: Riverside Boarding & Grooming in Lunenburg, VT.
 It’s about 15 minutes away and offers absolutely wonderful care for your pet.

 Take a portrait in front of any number of scenic sites close by The Mechanic Street covered bridge, Israel’s River raging or wading waters (but most famous for her ice jams!), Mt.
 Prospect’s 360-degree views, or any number of historic sites in Lancaster or the surrounding towns.
 Stop by The Welcome Center behind the motel to plan your day.